Clubs & Activities

 Date/Location: Meets every Tuesday in room 111

-Date/Location: Meets every other Tuesday in the Auxiliary Gym
+Date/Location: Meets every other Thursday in the cafeteria

 The Student Council Association (SCA)

 The SCA is a student-elected leadership organization.
 SCA members meet monthly to discuss school concerns and organize school wide events.
 As leaders in the school, SCA members take concerns and ideas from the student body, voice them at monthly meetings, and communicate outcomes with the school Administration, Parent Teacher Association, and student body.
 The SCA is responsible for our school dances and the 8th Grade Dance.
 The SCA also organizes school spirit weeks such as "Red Ribbon Week" and "March Madness”.

 Sponsors: Emily Geary (US History) & Dave Dachille (Civics)

 The Technology Edventures Club is designed to provide students various opportunities to explore the world of technology through a very ʺhands onʺ learning environment.
 The club’s STEM infused design challenges are structured in a way which persuades students to think creatively and try out many solutions to the design problems.
 Members are able to communicate their creative thinking process through different computer software which is accessible in the Technology lab.
 The computer software which is covered during club meetings is listed below: -Sketchup (CAD) -Inkscape -Autodesk Inventor -Blender -Makerware -Lego Robotics NXT -Robot C

 This club for guys-only focuses on finding the balance between academics, athletics, and character.
 Students will participate in sports, community services, and academic activities while examining what it means to be a positive influence on others.
 Invite-only.

 Date/Location: Every Monday in room 117, 1st block in October, both blocks starting in November